sandialabs/phoenix/README.md

 # PHOENIX
 > An astrodynamics library.

+**This open-source repository is no longer maintained and has been archived.**

 ## Setup

 `PHOENIX` has no dependencies other than Scala, ScalaTest, and Clojure.
 It is build with Maven.
 Once Maven is configured